pasangsherpa/memenshare/README.md

 # memenshare
-App to create and share meme.
+App to create and share meme

 ## REST API